-The insect repellent products proposed for testing has been tested in animals for potential oral and dermal toxicity.
-The active ingredient (KBR 3023) has an extensive toxicity data file, has been previously registered by EPA, and has a positive safety record in consumer use.
+EPA regulates use of inert ingredients (also termed "other" ingredients) by toxicology profiles in animal tests and by their inclusion in EPA lists of "approved" other ingredients.
+The insect-repellent products proposed for testing have been tested on animals for potential oral and dermal toxicity.
+The active ingredient (Picaridin) has an extensive toxicity data file, has been previously registered by EPA and has a positive safety record in consumer use.
+MSDS files for the products we propose to test are appended.